jlorieau/mollib/docs/recipes/cli_tips_and_tricks.rst

 Shell Aliases and Functions
 ---------------------------

-The following aliases are helpful in minimizing typing at the command line.
+The following aliases are helpful in reducing typing on the command line.
 These can be added to the user shell script (ex: ``.bashrc``).

 .. code:: shell